 Sub-contractors versus Consortiums and Joint Ventures

-As mentioned in our previous article, Pre-Qualification Criteria When Awarding Tenders , the Draft Preferential Procurement Regulations states that 30% of all Government Contracts above R30 million must be sub-contracted to specific categories of SMME's.
+The Preferential Procurement Regulations, 2017 states that 30% of all Government Contracts above R30 million must be sub-contracted to specific categories of SMME's.
 These SMME's include, but are not limited to, black female owned and black youth owned businesses.
-As soon as the new Regulations are gazetted there is going to be a need by businesses to do sub-contracting on a large scale.

 In order to help with the confusion that arises from whether or not one must form a Joint Venture, Consortium or sub-contractor/contractor relationship when responding to a tender it is always good to understand the definition of these types of business relationships:

-- A sub-contractor/contractor relationship is when a main contractor hires or employs additional businesses or persons outside of his own business to do work or to deliver services as part of a larger project.
+- A sub-contractor/contractor relationship arises when a main contractor hires or employs additional businesses or persons outside of the main contractors own business to do work or to deliver services as part of a larger project.
 The important thing to remember is that the main contractor is in charge and must ensure that the project is executed and completed as stipulated in the contract.

 - A consortium is an association of two or more individuals, companies or organisations with the objective of participating in a common activity, such as responding to a tender, or pooling their resources to achieve a common goal.
 Within the consortium, each participant retains their separate legal status and the consortium's control over each participant is generally limited to activities involving the joint endeavour, particularly the division of profits.
 A consortium is formed by contract.